ctm/mb2-doc/src/series/2024/wsop-style.md

 a generous member of BARGE.
 He liked to play odd games, although he was a formidable opponent in all and a BARGE main event winner (2013).

+[^1]: One player entered twice, using separate nicknames.
+His second entry took second place, but by mutual agreement we decided to not include his second entry in the prize money.
+I will make that explicit in future series.